SoSS Community Partnership Fund

 Entries will be judged on the following five assessment criteria:

-- Purpose and originality (25%): High quality applications will have considered both the purpose of the collaborative project as well as the audience/participants, and have used this to inform the way in which the project is co-developed.
-The purpose clearly aligns with one or more of the four SR goals (social inclusion, better health, cultural engagement, and environmental sustainability) and clearly state the desired outcomes.
-We are interested in innovative and creative ways of partnership working towards a common goal or project that shows originality.
+- Purpose and originality (40%): High quality applications will have considered both the purpose of the collaborative project, including the aims and objectives, as well as the social impact/participants, and have used this to inform the way in which the project is co-developed.
+The purpose should clearly align with one or more of the five SR and civic engagement goals (social inclusion, prosperous communities, better health, cultural engagement, and environmental sustainability) and clearly state the desired outcomes.
+We are interested in innovative and creative ways of partnerships working towards a common goal or project that shows originality.
 Plans and potential for student engagement in the project are encouraged and should also be indicated.

-- Sustainability (20%): Assessors will be considering if you have planned for sustainability.
+- Sustainability (20%): Assessors will consider if you have planned for sustainability.
 This includes thinking about how you will sustain the partnership and collaboration beyond the expiration of the funding provision.
 The potential for developing new partnerships and/or deepening collaborative relationships should be indicated.

-- Measuring the social impact (15%): High quality applications include clearly defined aims and objectives and a statement of how the activity will be evaluated and how success will be measured.
+- Measuring the social impact (10%): High quality applications include clearly defined aims and objectives for social impact and a statement of how the activity will be evaluated and how success will be measured.

-- Eligible costs include (but are not restricted to): reimbursement for the time that the community partner puts into the project; travel and accommodation (for all partners involved), venue hire and hospitality, publicity, and dissemination.
+- Eligible costs include (but are not restricted to): reimbursement for the time that the community partner puts into the project; paying students a living wage to work on the project, travel and accommodation (for all partners involved), venue hire and hospitality, publicity, and dissemination.

-Academic leads cannot claim reimbursement for their time spent on the project.
+Academic leads cannot unfortunately claim reimbursement for their time spent on the project.

 - This Fund brings a unique opportunity to build on, strengthen and recognise the role of community-academic partnerships in shaping and developing research and teaching agendas, co-creating research and teaching impact, and co-developing knowledge exchange activities.